anviettrung/Unity-Quick-Scene-Selection/README.md

 ## How To use

-First, open **Build Settings** panel from **File->Build Settings...**
+First, open the **Build Settings** panel from **File->Build Settings...**

 ![step1](Documentation~/step_1.png)

-Next, Add your scenes to the list, include both scenes in your build and scene in editor time only (uncheck it from build).
+Next, add your scenes to the list, including both scenes in your build and the scene in the editor at runtime only (uncheck it from the build).

 ![step2](Documentation~/step_2.png)

-Now, you can change scene by selecting scene from drop-down next to Play/Pause/Next group buttons.
+Now, you can change the scene by selecting a scene from the drop-down next to the Play/Pause/Next group of buttons.

 ![step3](Documentation~/step_3.png)